SFGrenade/LanguageSupport/README.md

 1. Install the mod
 2. Download a language pack
+    1. I hope to have https://github.com/SFGrenade/LanguageSupport-Repo be a relatively populated collection in the future
 3. Run the game once
     1. This generates english translation files
 4. Exit the game